Men's Kilt

 Understanding the Kilt: A Historical Perspective

-Before we delve into the how-to, we must appreciate the kilt's rich history and cultural significance.
+Before we delve into the how-to, we must appreciate the mens kilt rich history and cultural significance.

 What is a Kilt?